 The Norfolk Terrier is a short legged and compact little dog, typically with a delightfully cheerful and ‘gutsy’ disposition.
 Apparently once used on farms to catch rats, he is now a great little companion dog.
 His dwelling does not need to be large, but he would prefer to have a garden and be given plenty of opportunity to explore.
 Although small he does need daily exercise.
-His medium length coat will need frequent grooming to keep it looking its best.
+His medium length coat will need frequent grooming to keep it looking its best and free from debris.

 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.